abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/getting-started(v2).md

 - **Workflows:** A series of automated steps, written in YAML, that run in response to specific events in your repository.
 Workflows can include jobs and actions.
 - **Jobs:** Individual units of work within a workflow, consisting of multiple steps that can run sequentially or in parallel.
 - **Actions:** Reusable components within workflows that perform specific tasks, such as building code, running tests, or deploying applications.
-- **Runners:** Virtual machines that execute the workflows defined in your repository.
+- **Runners:** Virtual Machines that execute the workflows defined in your repository.
 - **Secret Scanning:** A feature that scans your codebase for sensitive information (e.g., API keys, passwords) and alerts you if any secrets are detected.
 - **Code Scanning:** A feature that automatically analyzes your code for security vulnerabilities and provides actionable feedback.